clusterking/clusterking/README.rst

 For a local installation, you might want to use the ``--user`` switch of ``pip``.
 You can also update your current installation with ``pip3 install --upgrade clusterking``.

-For the latest development version of:
+For the latest development version type:

 .. code:: sh